POST

 A list of articles matching the search criteria.

-The user input parameters for the search.
+The user input parameters for the request.